It’s been three years since Claire Tait was last abused by her ex-partner.

 Unlike Emily and the two women a week killed by their male partners, Claire, an investment management assistant, is one of the lucky ones, although if only by a margin.

-On the night of January 26, 2016, Claire narrowly escaped with her life after her ex-parnter beat her bloody and smashed her head into the floor, forcing her teeth back up through her gums.
+On the night of January 26, 2016, Claire narrowly escaped with her life after her ex-partner beat her bloody and smashed her head into the floor, forcing her teeth back up through her gums.

-But it had been a gradual build up to this turning point, which finally saw Claire admit to police she had been being abused for a long time, and take legal action against her ex-partner.
+But it had been a gradual build up to this turning point, which finally saw Claire admit to police she had been being abused for a long time, and take legal action against her ex.

 “But he just slowly started chipping away at my confidence.